jimratliff/GenoMac-system/README.md

 ## TODOs
 - Apps that require Accessibility settings
   - USER_CONFIGURER should be interactively walked through the required accessibility/privacy settings
-    - This is superior than requires other users to do it, because—AFAICT—it needs to be done only once
+    - This is superior than requiring other users to do it, because—AFAICT—it needs to be done only once
   - Alan.app
     - Accessibility Permission Required
       - Alan needs Accessibility permission to highlight the focused window.
 Please open System Settings → Privacy & Security → Accessibility and enable “Alan”.
 Then relaunch Alan.